cgoncalves/cumulus_topology_converter/documentation/README.md

 These topologies can be used to get started with topology converter.

 ## The Reference Topology
 This topology can be used to simulate any feature offered by Cumulus Linux.
 It is not necessary to turn on each device in this topology, only those which you intend to use (to keep the simulation more manageable on a laptop).
-For more information on the reference topology see the [cldemo-vagrant](https://github.com/CumulusNetworks/cldemo-vagrant) Github repository.
+This topology is not actually included in this repository but can be found at the [cldemo-vagrant](https://github.com/CumulusNetworks/cldemo-vagrant) Github repository which is built using Topology Converter.

 ![Reference Topology](reference_topology.png)